-- Is a response to an immediate danger; it is not preceded by any warning - Demands quick action; an active shooter, for example, can fire one round per second - Requires common sense thinking under duress; do what must be done to best ensure survival of students and staff - If it is possible to safely get off campus with students, take that action immediately (Run) - If it is not possible to get off campus, quickly lockdown inside a safe room and barricade the entrance (Hide) - Once a room is secured, no one is allowed to enter or exit under any circumstances - In the extreme instance that a Violent Intruder is able to enter a room, occupants should be prepared to fight back (Fight)
+- Is a response to an immediate danger; it is not preceded by any warning - Demands quick action; an active shooter, for example, can fire one round per second - Requires common sense thinking under duress; do what must be done to best ensure survival of students and staff - If it is possible to safely get off campus with students, take that action immediately (Run) - If it is not possible to get off campus, quickly lockdown inside a safe room and barricade the entrance (Hide) - Once a room is secured, no one is allowed to enter or exit under any circumstances - Prioritize clear communication.
+Remove face covering if necessary. - In the extreme instance that a Violent Intruder is able to enter a room. occupants should be prepared to fight back (Fight)